 Vivaldi is an increasingly popular web browser.
 It is based on Chromium, so you have Chrome-like features, but it adds several other features to give a different, intuitive interface.

-It comes with tab grouping, ad blocker, mouse gestures, notes manager, and even allows adding macros.
+It comes with tab grouping, ad blocker, mouse gestures, and notes manager, and even allows adding macros.
 You could even use split viewing to view multiple pages at once.
 It also respects your privacy, unlike Chrome.

-You can understand the popularity of this browser from the fact that Manjaro Linux recently replaced Firefox with Vivaldi as the default browser in some of its variants.
+You can understand the popularity of this browser from the fact that Manjaro Linux replaced Firefox with Vivaldi as the default browser in some of its variants.

 - GUI and command line methods for installing Vivaldi